akka/akka/akka-docs/src/main/paradox/split-brain-resolver.md

 ## Indirectly connected nodes

-In a malfunctional network there can be situations where nodes are observed as unreachable via some network links but they are still indirectly connected via other nodes, i.e. it's not a clean network partition (or node crash).
+In a malfunctioning network there can be situations where nodes are observed as unreachable via some network links, but they are still indirectly connected via other nodes, i.e. it's not a clean network partition (or node crash).

 When this situation is detected the Split Brain Resolvers will keep fully connected nodes and down all the indirectly connected nodes.